hemanth-nag/Optical_Mark_Recognition/README.md

 # Optical_Mark_Recognition
 Optical Mark Recognition in OMR sheets.
+Please refer the Jupyter notebook file for implementation code.
 ## Introduction:

 Optical Mark Recognition, or OMR for short, is the process